kenhinRyu/ABA-test-file/README.md

 EOF should be after 120th chracter of line 3.
 Everything below that is comments.
 Lines 6-7 are a ruler of sorts, showing the location of characters 1 - 120.

-LINE 1: Descriptive Record: file known as "ABA Test" from John Allan Smith BSB 067-102 Acct 12341234 process on
-        2013-04-07 at 15:30 through Commonwealth Bank (NetBank or ComBiz).
-This is the first file in the batch.
-LINE 2: Detail Record: $0.01 generic credit to Joan Emma Smith BSB 062-292 Acct 43214321 from "Mr John Smith" narration
-        "ABA Test CR".
-Will come from account 067-102 12341234.
-No withholding tax.
-LINE 3: Batch Control Record: total credits of $0.01 total debits nil net total $0.01 and total number of records 1.

 File must be CR/LF delimited fixed width (each line must be 120 characters).